ch-stark/blog1506/acm/README2.md

 	pg-2-postgresql-ha-postgresql-headless-red-cluster-pool-azure-1-g76vj   IPv4          5432      10.139.2.6   93m
 	pg-3-postgresql-ha-postgresql-headless-red-cluster-pool-gcp-1-x5mmj     IPv4          5432      10.135.2.5   93m

-And here is what the the Policy Generation configuration wrapper looks like that was used by the DBA (the configuraiton of the Policy Generation to build the cluster by the SRE team is out of scope for this installment).
+Here is the contents of the policy generator configuration for ingesting the YAML files defined above which themselves are stored inside various subdirectories.
+Note that the policies are all loaded with disabled set to true as the intention is to enable them from the RHACM console once the DBA is satisfied with the state of the clusters and has installed a baseline PostgreSQL environment.

 	apiVersion: policy.open-cluster-management.io/v1
 	kind: PolicyGenerator